Prepare Your Car for Winter – Safe Winter Driving Tips

 - Having your breaks, oil, and antifreeze levels checked

-By doing these things, you can save yourself from some headaches, and you can also get cheaper auto insurance policy.
+By doing these things, you can save yourself from some headaches, and you can also get a cheaper auto insurance policy.
 But why does putting snow tires on your car help out your car insurance company?
 Insurance companies decide how much your premium should be based on how high of a risk you are.
 If you take precautions to make your car safer, you are less of a risk.
-This in turn makes you eligible for cheaper car insurance rates.
+This, in turn, makes you eligible for cheaper car insurance rates.
 Beautiful, isn’t it?

 Driving safely in winter relies on a combination of preparation and careful driving—stay safe with these quick tips.